 New Brunswick offers a non-refundable tax credit to individuals residing with and providing in-home care for a parent or grandparent 65 years of age or over, or a disabled dependent relative who is at least 18 years of age.
 The credit amount is reduced based on the dependent’s net income.

-To learn more about the applicable amounts for 2020, see Table I2 of the Schedule – Individuals Taxation for the province.
+To learn more about the applicable amounts, see the province’s Individuals Taxation tables.